Welcome to my blog.

-As mentioned above, I am currently in college majoring in environment and sustainability with a minor in recreation and outdoor education.
-Lover of life and native human to Colorado, the mountains are my favorite thing in the world.
-I always seem to find myself exploring them, traveling through them and quite often, wanting to explore every nook and cranny of them.
-I regularly enjoy a healthy dosage of quality coffee and am in denial of slowly entering into the process of becoming one of those obnoxious coffee snobs.
-Dogs are a regular topic of conversation and if a dog is seen, regular conversation comes to screeching halt until I am able to come into contact with the dog.
-I have been an avid runner for almost seven years and in the last year have fallen in love with the sport of trail running.
-This activity could probably be categorized under ‘type II fun’ because, more often than not, all it really is is just a painful suffer-fest.
-I have found that anything that falls under that category builds character.
+A native human of Colorado, I must admit that the mountains are my favorite thing in the world.
+I always seem to find myself exploring them, traveling through them, quite often wanting to explore every nook and cranny of them and currently attending school in them.
+I am currently in my undergrad majoring in environment and sustainability with a minor in recreation and outdoor education.
+Regularly it seems, I enjoy a healthy dose of quality coffee.
+I really just love dogs and they are either a regular topic of conversation, or I’m constantly thinking about them.
+I have been an avid runner for six years now and in the last year have been trail running.
+Truthfully, this activity could be categorized under ‘type II fun’ in section of sufferfest sports because, more often than not, all it really is is just a painful sufferfest but I absolutely love it and I have found that anything that falls under that glorious category builds character.
 A great fondness towards the American southwest desert is present in my life and subsequently, I appreciate the writings of late author and environmental advocate Edward Abbey.
-In the last two years, I have become quite the national parks enthusiast and have realized that I want to become a park ranger someday.
+In the last two and a half years, I have become a national parks enthusiast/nerd and have since realized that I want to become a park ranger someday.